joshuacords/opr/OPR-Riverside-Version.md

 ## Activation Phase

-During the Activation Phase, players alternate Activating their Units until all their Units have been activated.
-After Round 1, start with the player that finished their activations first last round.
+During the Activation Phase, commanders alternate Activating their Units until all their Units have been activated.
+After Round 1, start with the commander that finished their activations first last round.